wc-duck/wc-duck.github.io-src/content/post/simple-polling-with-lambdas.md

 So all numbers look great (trust me!), we are all happy right?
 RIGHT?
 Well not quite.
 What does the above code really mean?
 It means that all our code in `the_system_poll()` need to be inlined due to the template.
 For a smaller function this is just fine and maybe even desired!
 But in this case it might mean that we need to inline a big part of a bigger system!
 What if `the_system` need a lot of lines of code to implement or that the implementation of the storage for `the_system` requires a whole bunch of expensive includes to just be able to be declared.
 We would not want to expose that to your humble user just by including `the_system.h`!

+Header hygiene is a virtue!

 ## c-style

 So how do we handle this?
 As usual a good way to solve this is to look at a c-style interface.
 This is something I personally see as the solution to many problems and maybe a topic for its own post some day :)

+> When I say c-style here doesn't necessarily mean full c, just functions + handles + structs.
+A reference here and a constexpr there is just fine.

 But how would this look if you would do it in c?
 Probably something like this: